Data-driven Identification of Parametric Governing Equations of Dynamical Systems Using the Signed Cumulative Distribution Transform: Discussion

 In case of a dynamical system where the PDE model can be analytically formulated, the training samples can be obtained by employing a PDE simulation technique, such as the spectral or finite difference method.
 Conversely, if the PDE model is unknown, training samples can be generated through a controlled experiment with known parameter values.
 However, generating a large number of training samples under certain conditions (e.g., damaged medium, dispersion, etc.) can be challenging in many structural health monitoring applications.
 As depicted in Fig.~\ref{fig:est_beta10}, the proposed approach provides superior estimation accuracy with fewer training samples compared to alternative methods.
 This feature renders the proposed solution suitable for structural health monitoring applications where generating numerous sensor data is often impractical.

-To summarize, this paper proposes a novel approach to address system identification problems in structural health monitoring applications by leveraging sensor data.
+To summarize, this paper proposes a novel approach to address system identification problems pertaining to PDE models of physical phenomena by leveraging sensor data.
 Specifically, the signals measured at a specific sensor location are considered as observations of a set of template patterns subjected to some unknown time-warpings.
 While certain PDE systems, like the classical wave equation or convection-diffusion equation, have analytical formulations for sensor measurement that align with this model, others pose difficulties in obtaining such solutions.
 However, through comprehensive experimentation, this study shows that the proposed signal class model is an effective way to model sensor measurements even in complex PDE systems.